Faith, Family, Relief

-This is part of series of Visiting Teaching Messages featuring attributesof the Savior.
+This is part of a series of Visiting Teaching Messages featuring attributesof the Savior.

 “… The power of His Atonement can erase the effects of sin in us.
 Whenwe repent, His atoning grace justifies and cleanses us (see 3 Nephi 27:16–20).
 It is as if we had not succumbed, as if we had not yielded totemptation.